Rinshad/video-uploader-app/README.md

 ## Kind cluster deployment
 Terraform used to provision the the kind cluster, 1 controlplane node and 2 worker node.
 Also, Nginx Ingress port maping also done as part othe cluster provisioning.

+## Code scanning using sonarqube
+Sonarqube cloud scanning is used for application code scanning and it is integrated to the Github pipeline.

+## Container Image scanning using Trivy.
+Trivy is a comprehensive security scanner for container images, It helps in identifying vulnerabilities, misconfigurations, and other security issues in docker images.
+Trivy scan tool also integrated with the Github pipeline.

+## Development and Testing
 ### Prerequisites

 - [Docker](https://www.docker.com/)